 How I Changed My Arrogant Self

 In 2016 I was given the duty of a set designer.
 I was thrilled, thinking, “I studied interior design and have over four years of experience in the field.
 I’ll have to make full use of my professional skills to do this well and satisfy God.”
 After that, I learned skills with brothers and sisters and we fellowshiped on principles.
 I started to see some results in my duty after a while.
 When I heard someone say, “You guys did a nice job on this set.
 It’s really realistic,” though I replied saying it was God’s guidance, what I thought was, “Well of course, don’t you know who designed it?
 I’m a professional!”
 I started walking with my head held high and I spoke more loudly.
-When I saw some mistakes in others’ duties, I looked down on them.
+When I saw some mistakes in other team members’ duties, I looked down on them.
 I stopped discussing set arrangements with them.
 I figured since I’d studied design, there was no need, that it was a waste of time since they’d go with my ideas anyway.
-I’d get a mental layout on my own and then go discuss it with the director.
+I’d work on the design on my own and then go discuss it with the director.

 I read these words of God in my morning devotionals: “If you regard others as less than you, you are self-righteous, conceited, and of benefit to no one” (“Chapter 22” of Utterances of Christ in the Beginning in The Word Appears in the Flesh).
 “Do not think that you are a natural-born prodigy, only slightly lower than the heavens but infinitely higher than the earth.
 You are far from being smarter than anyone else—and, it could even be said that it is simply adorable how much sillier you are than any of the people on earth who are possessed of reason, for you think too highly of yourself, and have never had a sense of inferiority, as if you can see through My actions down to the tiniest detail.
 In point of fact, you are someone who is fundamentally lacking in reason, because you have no idea of what I intend to do, and you are even less aware of what I am doing now.
 And so I say that you are not even the equal of an old farmer toiling on the land, a farmer who has not the faintest perception of human life and yet puts all his reliance on the blessings of Heaven as he cultivates the land.
 You do not spare a second’s thought to your life, you know nothing of renown, and still less do you have any self-knowledge.
 You are so ‘above it all’!” (“Those Who Do Not Learn and Remain Ignorant: Are They Not Beasts?” in The Word Appears in the Flesh).
 I felt gutted after reading this.
 I felt like I was being exposed with every word.
 Ever since I’d become a set designer, I thought I was an indispensable talent since I knew the industry and had experience.
 I was haughty with brothers and sisters, thinking I was the professional, so no one else was worth my time.
 I always had the final say and didn’t want to discuss work with others.
 I thought it was a waste of time since they didn’t have any design knowledge.
 When I did reluctantly discuss something, I thought I was the more informed one so I could see things more comprehensively.
 I never explored anything they suggested, but just rebuffed them.
 I didn’t have even the most basic respect for others.
 When brothers and sisters said I was arrogant and encouraged me to reflect, I couldn’t accept that either, but remained resistant.
 I saw that I revealed nothing but arrogance.
 Living by my arrogant disposition, I just looked down on others and did nothing but stifle and hurt brothers and sisters.
 I was arrogant and autocratic in my work, forcing others to listen to me, causing them to redo things time and again and disrupting the church’s work.
 I really was doing evil!
 Realizing all of this, I felt a little afraid.
 I prayed and repented to God.
 I didn’t want to do things out of arrogance anymore.